 A person’s age can often be revealed by viewing the condition of the skin on the backs of their hands and fingers.
 Via the aging process, hands might transform from having a firm and plump skin to ones that appear marred by large visible hand veins, brown spots, and thinner skin.
 Brown liver spots can be the result of too much sun exposure while the loss of fatty tissue can happen naturally over time.

-According to Cedars-Sinai Medical Center, since the skin atop the hands gets as much sun exposure as other prominent areas, the same kinds of wrinkles and pigmentation issues - such as age spots - can appear.
+Since the skin atop the hands gets as much sun exposure as other prominent areas, the same kinds of wrinkles and pigmentation issues - such as age spots - can appear.
 Yet there are several treatment options that plastic surgeons employ to improve the appearance of skin tone, sun spots, excess skin, or lost volume in the hands.

 Fat Transfers Fat grafting can represent a more permanent hand rejuvenation procedure when fat from other parts of the body are transferred into the hands to add fuller contours to the area.
 Even fingers can be rejuvenated with injections up to the knuckle area to add volume.